abhising10p14/Symmetric-Matrix/README.md

 **Currently, I am busy in my semester exams.
 I have noted down as well planned my approach to all the subproblelms of Implementations as well as Optimizations.
 Once My exams get over I will start contributing on this project again with full pace.
 Any sort of Advice or Suggestion regarding this project is always welcome**

+**Update 1:
+I have updated the multiplication function of SymMat with a Eigen::Matrix.
+I have used multithreading this time to reduce the time required for multiplication of larger metrices.
+Earlier,  to multiply one SymMat with an Eigen:: Matrix of size 100 by 100, time taken was 317.748 milliseconds And now, After using four threads for the same purpose, it takes 232.278 millisecond i.e a decrease in initial time by 27%.
+ I am looking for more better methods than the current method**